 Dr. Morris is assistant dean for admissions OHSU School of Medicine and Vice-Chair of the Department of Medical Informatics and Clinical Epidemiology, with dual appointments in the Departments of Medicine and Public Health and Preventive Medicine.
 As an epidemiologist, she has extensive experience in clinical trials, population?based studies, patient registries, and systematic reviews.
 Dr. Morris has directed the Biostatistics and Study Design Core of the ORCCAMIND project, and through this, she has coordinated the major trials as well as all the smaller, developmental studies in complementary and alternative medicine.
 From this endeavor, Dr. Morris recently developed a new Clinical Research Data Resource at OHSU for trial coordination and the maintenance and establishment of practice networks for research.
 Her principal research focus has been in the etiology of congenital malformations.
 She established the Oregon Registry of Congenital Heart Defects, the only population-based registry of its kind in the US; she also has established a research focus on the role of folate intake and metabolism in congenital heart disease.
 She is a member of the Oregon Evidence-Based Practice Center, and performed the systematic review on which recommendations from the US Preventive Task Force on antioxidant supplementation for cancer and heart disease prevention are based.
 Dr. Morris established and directs the NIH K30 funded Human Investigations Program to train faculty in fellows in clinical research.
 Thus far, more than 85 faculty have enrolled in the program's first three certificate cohorts, including 6 complementary and alternative medicine practitioners from outside OHSU (National College of Naturopathic Medicine, Oregon College of Oriental Medicine).
 From this K30 program, Dr. Morris has recently proposed a Master of Clinical Research degree that has been approved at all level at OHSU and is now awaiting final approval by the Oregon University System for implementation in fall, 2004.
 Dr. Morris has a long record of mentoring physicians and medical students pursuing an MPH at OHSU; in addition, she is the primary mentor for one K23 grantee at OHSU, and is actively working with three others for K23 development.
 She serves on the Board of Directors of the Association of Clinical Research Training Program Directors Association.

-Barry Oken, M.D., M.S., Neurology and Behavioral Neuroscience Departments, OHSU
+Barry Oken, MD, PhD, Neurology and Behavioral Neuroscience Departments, OHSU

-The lab has a long history of trying to better understand the mechanisms underlying the age-related decline in human cognition, primarily visual attention, with particular emphasis on those mechanisms that may be remediable.
-The lab is currently studying the effects of mind-body medicine, including yoga, meditation and expectancy or placebo effects, on human cognition and physiology.
+The lab has a long interest in cognitive neuroscience including the age-related changes in human cognition, primarily visual attention, with particular emphasis on those mechanisms that may be remediable.
+For 20 years, the lab has been and is currently studying the effects of mind-body medicine, including yoga and meditation on human behavior and cognition with a particular interest in physiologic markers of psychological stress.
 Projects include both interventional as well as mechanistic studies.
-The current studies maintain the emphasis on aging.
-Human subjects for the experiments are healthy young adults, healthy older adults, and older adults with diseases neurodegenerative disorders e.g., Alzheimer's and Parkinson's disease.
+Some current studies maintain the emphasis on aging but others include populations with high stress, e.g., PTSD and chronic pain.
 Dr. Oken has a long-standing interest in human neurophysiology focusing on EEG and evoked potentials.
-Physiologic markers for stress are a major current interest.
+This has resulted in some projects related to brain computer interface and electrocorticography recordings.
 Assessments include experimental cognitive tasks using accuracy, reaction time, conventional clinical neuropsychologic tests, personality traits, fatigue and quality of life.
 Physiologic measures include conventional EEG, digital EEG signal analysis, event-related potentials, autonomic nervous system activity (e.g., heart rate variability).
 Advanced signal processing and machine learning techniques are utilized.